DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/collection/update.md

+---
+id: update
+title: update
+description: terrapi command line library documentation - slurm subcommand
+---

-# collection create
+# collection update

-Create a new STAC Collection
+Update an existing Collection

     The Collection json can be specfied either from stdin, from a file or as a parameter.